Principal Investigator

 Miranda Bagar

-Miranda (she/her) is in her final year of her undergraduate degree studying Biomedical Engineering with a minor in Women, Gender, and Sexuality Studies at Washington University in St Louis.
+Miranda (she/her) graduated with a Bachelor’s degree in Biomedical Engineering with a minor in Women, Gender, and Sexuality Studies from Washington University in St Louis.
 Originally from Buffalo, New York, Miranda is deeply interested in women’s healthcare technology and hopes to pursue a career in medicine after completing her undergraduate degree.
 Outside of academics, Miranda is the a member of APO, a hospice volunteer and a member of the prehealth honor society.

 Francesca (Kiki) Bonetta-Misteli, B.S.